 What Happens During Generativity vs. Stagnation?

-If a person feels good about what they are leaving to the next generation, they will feel satisfied and proud.
+If people feel good about what they leave to the next generation, they will feel satisfied and proud.
 If a person does not feel good, they might feel embarrassed.
-Like the stages before it, failing to complete the seventh stage will make things harder in the last stage of social development.
+Like the stages before, failing to complete the seventh stage will make things harder in the last stage of social development.

-Psychologists have discovered that this stage comes with other crises, but they all revolve around the same basic ideas of leaving behind a legacy:
+Psychologists have discovered that this stage comes with other crises, but they all revolve around the same basic idea of leaving behind a legacy:

 The basic virtue in this stage is care.
 We care for the things and people that will outlive us.
 We take responsibility for the things we care for and help to build them up in a productive manner.
 When we see the results of our efforts, we feel pride.